oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_advanced_install.md

 ## Panel Update Capability Boundaries

+See [Automatic MySQL / MariaDB Compatibility](./database_compatibility) for engine labels, historical configuration sections, environment overrides and safe repair boundaries.
+External databases are detected from the server, not the controller architecture.

 Super administrators can open **Manage updates** from the controller page footer.
 Direct panel update, rollback, and restart are available only for Linux root deployments using a controlled `systemd` service with the controller and Web paths inside the installation root.
 The panel verifies each Release's `SHA256SUMS` and keeps up to five local backups before switching files.

 The 1Panel, Docker, Docker Compose, source, manually started all-in-one, and Windows deployments listed on this page are upgraded by their own container, orchestrator, or process manager.
 The panel never rewrites them; it only displays copyable commands.
 Rollback replaces application and Web assets but does not automatically reverse database migrations, so back up the database and application data first.